Scott La Rock

 Scott Monroe Sterling (March 2, 1962 – August 27, 1987), known by the stage name DJ Scott La Rock, was an American hip-hop disc jockey and music producer from the Bronx, New York.
 He was a founding member of the East Coast hip hop group Boogie Down Productions.
+He was also known for his association with the rapper KRS-One who was a member of Boogie Down Productions.

-Sterling's death in August 1987 is said to be the first murder of a major hip hop artist.
+Sterling's death in August 1987 is said to have been the first murder of a major hip hop artist.

 Early life

 Scott Sterling was born on March 2, 1962, in the Bronx, New York City.
 His parents separated when he was four years old, so he was raised by his mother, Carolyn Morant, a municipal employee.
 They moved from Queens, New York City, to the Bronx: first Morrisania and then Morris Heights.

 He excelled in both academics and sports at Our Saviour Lutheran High School, graduating in 1980.
 He attended Castleton State College in Vermont and earned a varsity letter in basketball there.